microsoft/live-share/docs/getting-started.md

 ## Changing the Connection Mode

-To ensure, by default Visual Studio Live Share automatically detects whether a collaboration session host machine and guest machine can communicate directly over a network and only relays via the cloud if there is no route between them.
-This mixed "auto" mode is flexible and allows some guests to relay through the cloud while others connect directly for the same session if needed.
+To ensure optimal performance, by default Visual Studio Live Share automatically detects whether a collaboration session host machine and guest machine can communicate directly over a network and only relays via the cloud if there is no route between them.
+This mixed "auto" mode is flexible and even allows some guests to relay through the cloud while others connect directly for the same session.

 The direct connections are authenticated via a cloud based mechanism to ensure security but require a port between 5990 and 5999 be opened to enable the connectivitiy.
 As a result, when sharing for the first time your desktop firewall may prompt you open a port.
 Accepting this is optional as ignoring it will simply cause Live Share to always use the relay when in auto mode.